LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/BotTemplates/simple-faq.md

 Now you can test your FAQ bot and see how it answers your questions.

-[Here](conversation-builder-best-practices-train-tune-nlu.html) are some best practices on training and tuning your knowledge base.
+There are some [best practices](conversation-builder-best-practices-train-tune-nlu.html) on training and tuning your knowledge base.